ncezid-biome/stylo/README.md

 We thank the following people for their extensive assistance in the development of this pipeline:

-Justin Kim, Jessica Chen, Peyton Smith, Lee Katz, Joe Wirth, Curtis Kapsak
+Justin Kim, Jessica Chen, Peyton Smith, Lee S. Katz, Joe Wirth, Curtis Kapsak

 ## Contributions and Support